-- The 1st incident will be documented. - The 2nd incident will be considered an absence without prior arrangement.
+- The 1st incident will be documented. - The 2nd incident will be considered an absence without prior arrangement and the student will be placed on Academic Alert.

 Any further incidents of tardiness will result in Program Probation and may lead to program dismissal.